James de la Cloche: Prince "Stuardo"

 However, in 1669, a James Stuart, or Don Giacopo Stuardo, appears in Naples and on 19 February, marries a Donna Theresa Corona, daughter of, Signor Francesco Corona, and Lady Anuccia de Anicis of the Orisini branch, in the chapel of S. Aspremo in the cathedral of Naples.
-She receives a dowry of 200 doppies.
+She received a dowry of 200 doppies.
 However, when Jacopo is heard to talking of his high birth and seen to live extravagantly, the suspicions of the viceroy of Naples are raised.
 He orders Stuart's arrest and imprisonment in San Elmo castle, before he eventually he is transferred to the castle of Gaetà.
 Theresa is shut up in a monastery.
 The English consul Browne, is summonsed and reports that this Jacopo can 'give no account of the birth he pretends to,' despite his claim to be a natural son of Charles II (although it is unclear when this was said).

 The English offered no substantiation of the claims, and he had no documents to verify them, so he was removed from the relative comfort of the castle of Gaeta to the lowly prison of Vicaria.
 He was sentenced to flogging but his in-laws managed to stop that.

 Stuart was eventually released, left supposedly for England and returned with more money.
 By 31 August he was dead.
 In his confusing will he had asked Charles II to give his unborn child an "ordinary principality" or something equally appropriate.
 He also named Henrietta Maria Stuart (Charles II's sister) as his mother.
 The matter was mentioned in contemporary newsletters and English consul's messages to England.

 Stuart's widow gave birth to a son, Giacomo Stuardo.
 The son married Lucia Minelli di Riccia in 1711 and later regained some of his father's inheritance.
 The last record of him is from 1752.

 Various historians have had conflicting opinions about the matter.
 James de la Cloche might have forged the royal letters himself.
 The confusing will may have been the handiwork of the Corona family.
 There might have been two separate men claiming the same ancestry - the change would have been rather drastic.
 Lord Acton and Father Boero assumed that the second man was an impostor.
 Boero assumed that de la Cloche had returned to London using yet another name and James Stuart had adopted his claim.
 Lord Acton suggests that Stuart might have been a servant who had robbed de la Cloche to get his money and papers.